BMI Calculator

 40.0 and aboveObese (Class III)Extremely high risk

-Note: BMI is a screening tool, not a diagnostic measure.
-Other factors like muscle mass, bone density, and body composition should also be considered.
+Note: BMI is a screening tool.
+Individual factors like muscle mass and body composition should also be considered.
+Learn more in our complete guide.

 Frequently Asked Questions